 Every major operating system makes use of a special hardware "meta key" on the keyboard.
 They are listed below, and for the purpose of running Ubuntu MATE on your computer hardware, the keys are equivalent with one another.
-In Linux documentation, the "meta key" is often referred to as the "Super key".
+In Linux documentation, the "meta key" is often referred to as the "super key".

-KEY DESCRIPTION æ Apple OSX Command key (used on Apple keyboards) H The Microsoft Windows logo key (used on Microsoft-branded and many generic keyboards) 3 The Ubuntu logo key or Tux penguin logo key, also known as the "Super" key (used on keyboards of computers pre-installed with Linux)
+Key Description Ħ Apple macOS Command key (used on Apple keyboards) The Microsoft Windows logo key (used on Microsoft-branded and many generic keyboards) ⊘ ∆ The Ubuntu logo key or Tux penguin logo key, also known as the "Super" key (used on keyboards of some computers pre-installed with Linux)

 Your keyboard's meta key can be used by Ubuntu MATE to activate menus and launchers as well as the many keyboard shortcuts that include the "Super" key.
-The MATE Dock Applet, used in the Mutiny layout, includes the ability to launch or switch to docked items based on their position in the dock using <Super> + 1, <Super> + 2, and so on.

-This will be familiar to users switching to Ubuntu MATE from Ubuntu's Unity 7 Desktop.
-As they are for users of the MATE Desktop in other Linux distributions, both the <Super> + L and the <Ctrl> + <Alt> + L key combinations are recognized as screen lock keyboard shortcuts in Ubuntu MATE.
+For example, as they are for users of the MATE Desktop in other Linux distributions, both the <Super> + L and the <Ctrl> + <Alt> + L key combinations are recognized as screen lock keyboard shortcuts in Ubuntu MATE.